decentespresso/de1app/documentation/decent_user_interface.md

 Though receiving the page to be shown as an argument on the **load** and **show** namespace commands may seem unnecessary, it is required when a single namespace is used for several related pages.
 Same argument for passing the name of the page to be hidden to the **hide** namespace command.

-A page namespace **load** command must return a boolean value.
-This is used to optionally interrupt the loading of the page (if the return value casts to  _false_ ).
+A page namespace **load** command must return either 0, 1, or a page name.
+This is used to optionally interrupt the loading of the page (if the return value is 0), or to diverge the flow to another page (if the return value is a new page name).

 ##### show
 Takes place whenever the <a href="#dui_page_load">dui page load</a> or <a href="#dui_page_show">dui page show</a> commands are run,  _after_  the page is actually shown.
 This event is normally used to initialize the page GUI elements (e.g. show/hide or enable/disable some items depending on the state).